LocalCorp/Causal-Inference-Project/README.md

 ## Project Structure
 - `data/`: Contains datasets used in the analysis.
-- `notebooks/`: Jupyter notebooks for data analysis and methodology development.
 - `reports/`: Formal reports and documentation.

 ## Dependencies
 - Python 3.x
-- Jupyter Notebooks
-- [List any additional dependencies]

 ## Contributions
 Contributions are welcome!
 Feel free to open issues for bugs, feature requests, or submit pull requests.